Deseteral/lebkuchen-fm/README.md

 - `MONGODB_URI` - MongoDB connection string
 - `PORT` - port on which the service will be running (automatically injected by cloud providers)
 - `YOUTUBE_API_KEY` - YouTube Data API token

-#### Development
-Running `yarn run dev` builds your code and runs the application.
-You have to setup MongoDB and environmental variables as described in [Development](#Development) section of this document to have fully functioning application.

 #### Authorization
 LebkuchenFM uses _session cookie_ and/or _basic auth with token_ methods to authorize it's users.
 Each request to `/api/*` endpoint has to be authorized.